MeekoThaRaccoon/SolarPunk-Autonomous-Live/SOLARPUNK_NETWORK_PROTOCOL.md

   "timestamp": "2024-01-30T12:00:00Z",
   "ethical_validation_score": 95
 }
-Discovery
-Nodes register themselves by adding their URL to a central, collaborative registry (like a GitHub Wiki or a simple JSON file in a designated repo).

-Nodes can also discover others by searching the GitHub topic solarpunk-autonomous-node

 ### 🚀 Step 2: Make Your Repository a Template
 Enable the "Template repository" feature on GitHub so others can fork a pre-configured starting point.